 This is easily the best looking Gundam anime to date, without question (unless I end up seeing Unicorn, and even then, that's debatable), with only the second season of Thunderbolt giving it a run for its money as of now.
 The sheer detail put into every single frame is astounding, and the digital effects of the lasers and explosions are simply breathtaking.
 The action looks freakin' amazing due to this, and the Gundams receive the perfect amount of detail, and this series rivals anime put in cinemas.
 The directing is wonderful in terms of the animation.
 The character designs also seem pretty realistic, stylistic lines not withstanding.
 My only gripe, fnyoh can call it that, is that the Doms and other Federation mobile suits have a more child-like shading that somewhat clashes with the gritty and detailed setting and other mobile suits, as that there is some minor CGI with some of the space debris (though they're "blink and you'll miss it").
 Other than that, Thunderbolt looks beautiful, and it's easily one of the best-looking anime of the decade.

 The OST, done by Naruyoshi Kikuchi, is great,and makes a wonderful fit for this space battlefield in which the anime takes place in.
-Thunderbolt for Main Theme is a great score for whenever Io steps out into battle with the Full Armor Gundam, with its wonderful free jazz.
+Thunderbolt for Main Theme is a great score for whenever Io steps out into battle with the Full Armor Gundam, with its wonderful free jazz, even if it's absent here, though despite this, the soundtrack is still amazing.
 The other themes are great at accomplishing the feelings their scenes intend, as if to sell them even more than the writing can.
 Not a huge amount of these pieces are overtly memorable, but they sell their scenes extremely well, which is still a good thing in its own right.

 The dub is pretty solid as well, even if I only recognize one cast member.
 Some moments for some of the characters do feel week, especially in comparison to the Japanese voices, but there are an equal amount of really strong moments.
 The most notable performance is Johnny Yong Bosch as Daryl Lorenz, and he does do a good job and probably has the least amount of moments that feel even slightly off.
 Then again, he is in did he most prolific dub actors in anime, and he does do some rather emotional characters, so that's to be expected of him.
 While I do prefer the Japanese voice acting on this one, the English dub cast did a pretty good job with this one.

 I had a lot of fun with this anime.
 The slick soundtrack, the awesome battles, the striking feeling of hellishness in war, and the breathtaking visuals were all a real treat to witness, and the characters and writing were no slouch either.
-Sure, some moments weren't the best, but it was truly an adrenaline rush of a series.
+Sure, some moments were a bit iffy and weird, but it was truly an adrenaline rush of a series.
 I simply wish I would get more, and with a second season on the way, that same high seems likely to reach me again.
 Plus, seeing a Perfect Zeong in action is something that makes my inner fanboy come out, it's that cool.

 Interestingly, I would say that Gundam Thunderbolt is the perfect Gundam anime for newcomers, no matter which version you go for.
 It hits on all of the major themes of Gundam with a proper tone and decent characterization and writing, it has kickass action, and it doesn't really require much background knowledge.
 Even disregarding that, both this and the original OVA are truly solid Gundam anime that deserve all of their fanfare and I'm sure that the manga is just as good.
 Can I say that either version of Gundam Thunderbolt is the best of the bunch?
 No; there are some UC Gundam anime that surpass this, such as Gundam Origin.
 This is just a side-story after all, and it would be weird if a side/story was superior to everything else in the franchise.
 Even still, this is definitely worth watching, even if you are new to Gundam.
 With all that said, I bid you adieu.